 Trees on favourable sites produce a hard and heavy wood, averaging more than 900 kgs per cubic meter (56 lbs per cubic ft), with moderate to high natural resistance to decay and termites.
 The heartwood is an attractive reddish brown and well-formed logs are sawn into durable beams and posts used in heavy construction.
-The small-diameter roundwood and branchwood is fashioned into tool handles and makes an excellent slow-burning firewood.
+The small-diameter roundwood and branchwood is fashioned into tool handles and when properly dried makes an excellent slow-burning firewood.